University of Cologne

-The University of Cologne (Universität zu Köln) is a university in Cologne, Germany.
-It was established in the year 1388 and is one of the most prestigious and research intensive universities in Germany.
-It was the sixth university to be established in Central Europe.
+The University of Cologne (Universität zu Köln) is a public research university in Cologne, Germany.
+It was established in 1388.
 It closed in 1798 before being re-established in 1919.
-It is now one of the largest universities in Germany with more than 50,000 students.
+It is now one of the largest universities in Germany with around 45,187 students.
 The University of Cologne is a member of the German U15 association of major research-intensive universities and was a university of excellence as part of the German Universities Excellence Initiative from 2012 to 2019.
-It is constantly ranked among top 20 German universities in the world rankings.
+It is consistently ranked among the top 20 German universities in the world rankings.

-University of Cologne has 4 Clusters of Excellence; CECAD Cluster of Excellence for Aging Research, Cluster of Excellence ECONtribute: Markets & Public Policy, CEPLAS Cluster of Excellence for Plant Sciences and Cluster of Excellence Matter and Light for Quantum Information (ML4Q).
-As of 2022, among its notable alumni, faculty and researchers are 4 Nobel Laureates, 11 Gottfried Wilhelm Leibniz Prize winners, 7 Humboldt Professorship winners, 2 Humboldt Research Awards winners and 1 Rhodes Scholar.
+The University of Cologne has 5 Clusters of Excellence: CECAD Cluster of Excellence for Aging Research, Cluster of Excellence ECONtribute: Markets & Public Policy, CEPLAS Cluster of Excellence for Plant Sciences, ML4Q Cluster of Excellence Matter and Light for Quantum Information and DYNAVERSE Cluster of Excellence.
+As of 2025, among its notable alumni, faculty and researchers are 5 Nobel Laureates, 11 Gottfried Wilhelm Leibniz Prize winners, 8 Humboldt Professorship winners, and 2 Humboldt Research Awards winners.

 History

 1388–1798

-The university of Cologne was established in 1388 as the fourth university in the Holy Roman Empire, after the Charles University of Prague (1348), the University of Vienna (1365) and the Ruprecht Karl University of Heidelberg (1386).
+The University of Cologne was established in 1388 as the fourth university in the Holy Roman Empire, after the Charles University of Prague (1348), the University of Vienna (1365) and the Ruprecht Karl University of Heidelberg (1386).
 The charter was signed by Pope Urban VI.
-The university began teaching on 6 January 1389.
+The university began teaching on 6 January 1389, and operated for several hundred years.

-In 1798, the university was abolished by the French First Republic, who had invaded Cologne in 1794, because under the new French constitution, many universities were abolished all over France.
-The last rector Ferdinand Franz Wallraf was able to preserve the university's Great Seal, now once more in use.
+In 1798, the university was abolished by the French First Republic, which had invaded Cologne in 1794, as many universities across France were abolished under the new French constitution.
+The last rector Ferdinand Franz Wallraf was able to preserve the university's Great Seal, which is now in use again.